laptrinhvui000/go-libp2p-webrtc-star-fork/examples/echo/README.md

 # Echo client-server

-The example constists of two parts - client and server.
+The example consists of two parts - client and server.
 The server exposes basic *echo* handler that echoes back client's messages.

 Star server https://wrtc-star1.par.dwebops.pub/ is used for signalling purpose.